nknguyenhc/luminous-zephyr/README.md

 ## Challenges we ran into

 ## Accomplishments that we're proud of
+- Successfully worked with Cookies to manage Authentication.
+- Successfully linked frontend queries with backend and AI Model.
+- Developed an AI Model to recommend suitable products for a given description and category of prompt.
+DISCLAIMER: All data are strictly for testing and demonstration purposes, with each link visited with 5 seconds interval.

 ## What we learned
+- Frontend must consider how backend has been developed to make adjustment where required, while maintaining the User Interface and User Experience to expectations.
+A compromise between both sides may be required to ensure desired functionality as much as possible.
+- Identify the various considerations for edge cases from user inputs (within reasonable behaviours), and come up with implementations to handle them, such as optional categories, not allowing minimum price to be higher that maximum price, and so on.
+- Considerations to enhance code quality, be it for performance or readability, within the given timeframe.
+- How to solve API Endpoint issues to route the app correctly.
+- How to use Google Cloud Platform (GCP) to deploy Luminous Zephyr app.

 ## What's next for luminous-zephyr
 **Better integration with Tiktok shop**